mozilla-mobile/fenix/README.md

 With this line, release build variants will automatically be signed with your debug key (like debug builds), allowing them to be built and installed directly through Android Studio or the command line.

-This is helpful when you're building release variants frequently, for example to test feature flags and or do performance analyses.
+This is helpful when you're building release variants frequently, such as testing feature flags and performing performance analyses.

 ### Building debuggable release variants